area9innovation/atest/deployment/README.md

 ### Deployment Files

-There are two grups of deployment file: Terraform files and scripts.
+There are two groups of deployment file: Terraform files and scripts.

 #### Terraform Files